 Acne scars can also be elevated.
 This includes raised hypertrophic scars and keloid acne scars.
 Acne scarring may also appear as very enlarged pores.

 Is acne scarring preventable?

-If you think your acne might be starting to scar, or you have family members with acne scars, see your doctor or dermatologist ASAP to get started on the appropriate treatment.
+If you think your acne might be starting to scar, or you have family members with acne scars, see your doctor or skin specialist ASAP to get started on the appropriate treatment.